itamark87/Full-Stack-Cinema-Subscription-Website/README.md

 - It is responsible for handling most of the data of members subscriptions and movies <br/>
 - Persistance with MongoDB <br/>
 - Orchestration - Router -> BL -> DAL <br/> <br/>
+- Example data fetching from TVMaze and JsonPlaceholder

 **<ins>Frontend:</ins>** <br/> <br/>